GOVERNANCE AND LEGAL AFFAIRS

 Free speech requires tolerance for diversity of opinion and respect for an individual’s right to express his or her beliefs, however unpopular they may be, without social or legal prohibition or fear of sanction.
 Tolerating and respecting another’s views, however, does not mean those views are immune from critical scrutiny.
 Indeed, it is the university’s responsibility to foster an environment where all are free to critically evaluate the ideas presented to them, and to accept critical evaluation of their own ideas.

 Finally, although the University System greatly values civility and expects community members to share in the responsibility for maintaining a climate of mutual respect, demands for civility and mutual respect will not be used to justify restricting the discussion or expression of ideas or speech that may be disagreeable or even offensive to some members of the University community.
-Free speech is not absolute, and one person’s claim to exercise his or her right to free speech may not be used to deny another person’s right to free speech.
+However, as outlined above, free speech is not absolute.
+Claims of the right to free speech do not justify speech that reasonably can be objectively interpreted as threatening the physical safety of other community members.

 Free Inquiry and Academic Freedom: